skylantix/Website/src/content/features/privacy-first.md

 ### Who This Is For

 **Privacy-Conscious Individuals**:
-- People leaving Google Drive for Nextcloud
+- People leaving Google Drive, Gmail, and Google Photos
 - Anyone concerned about big tech surveillance
 - Those who want control over personal data
 - Users tired of being the product

-**Small Businesses**:
-- Companies that handle customer data responsibly
-- Businesses with privacy compliance requirements
+**Cooperative Members**:
+- People who value community over corporations
+- Those seeking transparent governance
-- Organizations wanting to avoid hyperscaler vendor lock-in
+- Anyone wanting to participate in decision-making
-- Teams needing California-based hosting for regulatory reasons

-**Developers & Tech Users**:
+- Members who care about profit sharing and charity

+**Digital Sovereignty Advocates**:
 - Self-hosters who want reliability without complexity
 - People running personal projects with sensitive data
-- Developers needing trustworthy infrastructure
-- Anyone who values transparency over corporate abstractions
+- Anyone who values decentralization
+- Users escaping hyperscaler vendor lock-in

-### The Big Tech Alternative
+### The Skylantix Difference

-You don't have to choose between convenience and privacy.
-You don't have to accept surveillance as the cost of cloud services.
-You don't have to wonder what big tech is doing with your data.

-With Skylantix, you get professional managed hosting that respects your privacy, keeps your data in California, and treats you like a person—not a product.
+**Traditional Cloud**: Your data scattered across Amazon's global datacenters.
+Privacy policies written by lawyers.
+Terms that change without notice.
+No idea who has access.

+**Skylantix**: Your data on specific hardware in California.
+Privacy policies written in plain English.
+Community governance.
+Your sysadmin knows your name.

+### Built for Privacy from Day One

+This isn't privacy theater.
+It's not marketing spin.
+It's infrastructure designed around the principle that your data belongs to you.

+- **Nextcloud** with end-to-end encryption for your files
+- **Bitwarden** for password management (no LastPass breaches here)
+- **Email** at @mail.skylantix.com without Google scanning it
+- **Firefly III** for personal finances without Mint selling your spending habits

+### Cooperative Transparency

+Because we're a cooperative, privacy isn't just a feature—it's encoded into our governance:

+- Members vote on privacy policies
+- Annual financial transparency ensures no hidden revenue from data sales
+- Community accountability keeps us honest
+- Open communication builds trust

+### Simple Question

-**Simple question**: Do you know where your data is right now?
-With us, you always will.
+Do you know where your data is right now?
+With Skylantix, you always will.

+Not in "the cloud."
+In California.
+On hardware we own.
+Managed by people you know.
+Governed by a community you're part of.

+That's data sovereignty.
+That's dignity.